Our Topic in Summer Term: Amazing Africa: ‘From Gloucester to Ghana’

 Reading in Year 2

 As usual your child will be bringing home new reading books once a week which will then be changed weekly.
-We aim to listen to your child read at least twice a week (through Guided Reading sessions and listening to them on a one to one basis) so please can you make sure your reading books are brought into school every day to enable us to do so.
 Your child must read at home at least five times a week to earn a reading point.
 Please record that you have done so in their yellow reading record to evidence this.
-Many children in Year 2 are close to receiving their first reading award (a book mark and certificate) and some are even working their way towards their bronze reading badge!
+Many children in Year 2 are close to receiving their first reading award (a book mark and certificate) and some are even wearing their bronze reading badges with pride!
+Please can you make sure your reading books are brought into school every day so we can add up their reading points.

 PE this term

-This term P.E. will take place on a Thursday morning.
-Up until half term we will be doing gymnastics in the hall.
-Please bring your child to school in full P.E. kit on Thursdays, appropriately dressed for the season.
+This half term P.E. will take place on a Wednesday afternoon and will be run by Montagu Academy.
+Bring your child to school in full P.E. kit on Wednesdays, appropriately dressed for the season.
 The children will wear their kit all day so no need for a change of clothes.

 Items to bring in to school

 Please ensure your child has a named water bottle in school at all times and a named sun hat.
-Once the weather changes a pair of named wellies will need to stay in school too.
 Please make sure all items are named (especially jumpers) as unnamed items cannot be returned to their rightful owners.
-We had a lot of unnamed and thus unclaimed jumpers last year.
-Please also ensure that toys and belongings from home are not brought into school as these often get lost or broken which causes upset to the children.
+We always have a lot of unnamed and thus unclaimed jumpers, especially in the warmer months when children take off their jumpers in the playground.
+Please also ensure that toys and belongings from home are not brought into school as these cause upset to the children if they are lost or broken and can also disrupt their learning.

 Thank you for your cooperation and support!
 If you have any questions please do not hesitate to ask.

-The Year 2 team (Mrs Stancombe, Mr Gray, Mrs Gough and Mrs Mustoe)
+The Year 2 team (Mrs Stancombe, Miss Fitzgibbon, Mrs Gough and Mrs Mustoe)

 Our first day in Year 2